Updated: Apr 16

 A good rule of thumb is that for every 20 ideal prospects you appear in front of, one will buy your product/service.
-So 10 sales means getting in front of 200 ideal prospects over 16-consecutive weeks to generate 20 qualified sales leads, of which 10 will become sales.
-Each of these 200 prospects needs to receive 3 to 6 meaningful touch points over 16 weeks.
+So 10 sales mean getting in front of 200 ideal prospects over 16-consecutive weeks to generate 20 qualified sales leads, of which 10 will become sales.
+Each of these 200 prospects needs to receive 3 to 6 meaningful touchpoints over 16 weeks.
 So you don’t need to appear everywhere, you just need to be where our 200 prospects are.

-The maths, formulas and calculations we use are from more than 2 decades of marketing experience in the B2B space.
-It is clear – the more focused, hyper relevant and targeted you get, the fewer resources required and the more viable ROI generated.
+The maths, formulas and calculations we use are from more than 2 decades of marketing experience in the SME space.
+It is clear – the more focused, hyper-relevant and targeted you get, the fewer resources required and the more viable ROI generated.

-If you’re worried about the GDPR implication of creating a database of high value leads for B2B, we cover that topic here.
+If you’re worried about the GDPR implication of creating a database of high value leads for SME, we cover that topic here.

-You might have a few Target Markets that your B2B would like to choose.
-In our experience, choosing just one and using 16-weeks to do the research and execute a hyper-relevant B2B marketing campaign means marketing that works.
+You might have a few Target Markets that you would like to choose.
+In our experience, choosing just one and using 16-weeks to do the research and execute a hyper-relevant marketing campaign means marketing that works.